danielbrendel/dnyAquaShell/README.md

-# dnyAquaShell developed by Daniel Brendel
+# AquaShell (dnyAquaShell) developed by Daniel Brendel

 (C) 2017 - 2022 by Daniel Brendel